noseka1/noseka1.github.io/source/_posts/2018-05-03-designing-a-common-build-system.markdown

 | ci-default                | Called by CI server during the build job execution                         |
 | report-sonar              | Do statical analysis and send reports to Sonar server                      |

 These build targets constitute a well-known interface which allows developers to clean and build any module using the same Ant command.
 Furthermore, each module defines the `ci-default` target which is called by the Jenkins CI server when building the module.
-This allows us to have Jenkins built any of our modules by issuing these two commands:
+This allows us to have Jenkins build any of our modules by issuing these two commands:

 {% codeblock lang:sh %}
 ant clean-all